 Will the participant have to pay anything?

 There is no cost to participating in the study.
 Charges for all standard medical care will be billed in the same manner regardless of participation.
 The HBOT and the myringotomy, are performed only because of participation in the study and will not be charged to the participant, a public health plan or the participant’s private medical insurer (if any).
 Funds are not available to cover the costs of any ongoing medical care and the participant remains responsible for the cost of non-research related care.
 For questions about the participants’ medical bill relative to research participation, contact the site researcher listed on this form.
 Will the participant be paid for being in the study?
 No. There will not be any payment to the participant for being in this study.
 What if the participant is injured as result of being in this study?
 If a participant is injured or becomes ill from participating in the study, medical treatment will be available at this institution or elsewhere consistent with the care provided for any medical problem.
 Payment for this care will be billed the same as any other care for any medical problem.
+If the hospital at which the participant was enrolled has any additional answers to this question, this information is found at the bottom of this form.

 In the event that the participant suffers injury as a result of their participation in this research study, no compensation will be provided to the participant by the granting agency (National Institute of Neurological Disorders and Stroke), the treating institution, or the researchers.
 The participant still has all of their legal rights.
 Nothing said here about treatment or compensation in any way alters the participants’ right to recover damages.